rcrowther/django-image-lite/README.md

 Multiple filters will generate subdirectories for filters after the first.
 The subdirectories are named from a lowercase version of the filter name.

-Since they are easy to create, I usually have many image repositories in every project, Each one usually has a single general filter, such as a SmartResize and watermark.
+Since they are easy to create, I usually have many image repositories in every project, Each one usually has a single general filter, such as a ResizeFill and watermark.
 Further filters, generating subdirectories are there for format variations, like thumbnails.
 The repositories are categorising for me, and I have no need of further namespacing.

 Migrate, and you are up and running.